 04. Make it easy to use

 You could have a lean, well-organised portfolio, complete with plenty of great recommendations from clients.
-But one really obvious thing could be letting you down: is you portfolio easy to navigate?
+But one really obvious thing could be letting you down: is your portfolio easy to navigate?

 If your portfolio is online, don't sacrifice usability for overly convoluted or gimmicky design.
 If you have a print portfolio, think about page numbers, chapter headings, colour co-ordination, maybe even a ribbon bookmark, anything that helps the reader out.
 Hopefully, whoever's reading it will be looking at your work more than once, flicking from this project to that one and back again.
 Do them a favour.
 Make it easy to read, chronologically or otherwise.

 A photo can stop your portfolio looking cold and clinical, and help the reader get a feel for who you are.
-Sometimes it's nice to see the whites of a person's eyes.
+Eleanor Shakespeare does this well on her site, and her photo arguably helps with this.